Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 By Hala — Sweet Earth Products

-Because long before immune shots, synthetic supplements, and neon-coloured syrups, there were plants — and elderberry was one of the most trusted among them.
-Let’s talk about why.
+Long before immune shots and synthetic supplements, there were plants.
+Elderberry was one of the most trusted among them.
+Let’s explore why.

 ✧ What Are Elderberries?

-Elderberries come from the Sambucus tree, traditionally used across Europe, Asia, and Indigenous cultures for centuries.
+Elderberries come from the Sambucus tree.
+They have been used across Europe, Asia, and Indigenous cultures for centuries.
+These berries support:

 Immune health